Last Updated: 10/02/2026

 - Molars: These are not present in puppies but are in adult dogs.
 They are located at the back of the mouth and are used for crushing and grinding.

-Timeline of Puppy Teething
+Timeline of puppy teething

 Understanding the timeline will give you a framework for managing your puppy's teething phase.
 Here's what you can generally expect: